 Loaded Mashed Potatoes

-- 3/4 of a cup freshly grated extra sharp white cheddar cheese
+- ¾ cup white cheddar cheese freshly grated extra sharp

-- 1/2 of a cup freshly grated yellow sharp cheddar cheese
+- ½ cup sharp cheddar cheese freshly grated yellow

-- 10 slices of Hickory smoked thick sliced bacon, chopped and divided equally
+- 10 slices thick-sliced bacon chopped and divided equally

 - Preheat oven to 350 degrees

-- Using a potato masher begin mashing potatoes and incorporating mentioned ingredients together.
+- Using a potato masher, begin mashing potatoes and incorporating the mentioned ingredients together.
 (I like my mashed potatoes to be a little chunky to add additional texture.)
-Once you have the desired consistency add 3/4 of a cup of white cheddar to potatoes and 1/2 of equally divided chopped bacon and stir ingredients in.
+Once you have the desired consistency, add ¾ of a cup of white cheddar to potatoes and ½ of equally divided chopped bacon and stir ingredients in.